-The initial Members of the Academy Trust were the subscribers to the Memorandum of Association (and such Members are also Trustees).
-All subsequent Trustees are also Members of the Academy Trust under the terms of the Articles of Association.
-Details of the Trustees who served during the year are included in the Reference and administrative details on page 1.
+The initial Members of the Academy Trust were the subscribers to the Memorandum of Association (and such Members are also Governors).
+All subsequent Governors are also Members of the Academy Trust under the terms of the Articles of Association.
+Details of the Governors who served during the year are included in the Reference and administrative details on page 1.

+b.
 Members' liability

 Each member of the charitable company undertakes to contribute to the assets of the charitable company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a member.

-Further details can be found within note 25.
+c.
 Trustees' indemnities

-In accordance with normal practice the Academy has purchased insurance to protect the Trustees and officers from claims arising from negligent acts, errors or omissions whilst on Academy business.
+In accordance with normal practice the Academy has purchased insurance to protect the Governors and officers from claims arising from negligent acts, errors or omissions whilst on Academy business.
 The cover under the policy is £5 million and in the period under review no sums were paid out.
-Further details can be found within note 13.

-Method of recruitment and appointment or election of Trustees
+d.
+Method of recruitment and appointment or election of Trustees e.
+Policies adopted for the induction and training of Trustees

-The Governing Body comprises of five members, and ten Trustees (2 of which are also Members being the Chair and Vice Chair) five co-opted parents, three elected parents, a staff member and the Headteacher.
-Additional Trustees can be appointed under Article 62, 62A or 68A of the Articles of Association and further Trustees under Article 63 or 68A.
+The Governing Body comprises of 5 members, and 10 Trustees (2 of which are also members being the Chair and Vice Chair) 5 co-opted parents, 3 elected parents, a staff member and the Headteacher.
+Additional Governors can be appointed under Article 62, 62A or 68A of the Articles of Association and further Governors under Article 63 or 68A.

-The co-opted Trustees are appointed by the Members of the Academy Trust.
-The Parent Trustees are elected by the parent body of the School.
-The Staff Trustees are elected by the School's staff.
+The co-opted Governors are appointed by the Members of the Academy Trust.
+The Parent Governors are elected by the parent body of the School.
+The Staff Governors are elected by the School's staff.
 Individuals may request to join the Governing Body and the Members of the Academy Trust may decide to invite one of these individuals to join should a vacancy arise.